kylefoxaustin/youtube-transcriber/README.md

-# YouTube Transcriber 🎬
+# Media Transcriber 🎬

-Local AI-powered YouTube transcription using faster-whisper.
+Local AI-powered transcription for YouTube videos and local media files.
 Runs entirely on your hardware with GPU acceleration.

 **Two ways to use it:**
 - **CLI** - Quick command-line transcription
-- **Web UI** - Paste URLs, watch progress, download results
+- **Web UI** - Paste URLs or upload files, watch progress, download results

 ---